-- If you have any of these health problems: Bowel block, poorly controlled glaucoma, slow moving GI (gastrointestinal) tract, or trouble passing urine.
+- If you have any of these health problems: Bowel block, glaucoma, myasthenia gravis, slow moving GI (gastrointestinal) tract, or trouble passing urine.

 What are some things I need to know or do while I take Oxytrol?

-- Avoid driving and doing other tasks or actions that call for you to be alert or have clear eyesight until you see how Oxytrol affects you.
+- Avoid driving and doing other tasks or actions that call for you to be alert or have clear eyesight until you see how Oxytrol (oxybutynin transdermal system) affects you.

 - Be careful in hot weather or while being active.
 Drink lots of fluids to stop fluid loss.

 - Good mouth care, sucking hard, sugar-free candy, or chewing sugar-free gum may help with dry mouth.
 See a dentist often.

 - A very bad reaction called angioedema has happened with Oxytrol (oxybutynin transdermal system).
 Sometimes, this may be life-threatening.
 Signs may include swelling of the hands, face, lips, eyes, tongue, or throat; trouble breathing; trouble swallowing; or unusual hoarseness.
 Get medical help right away if you have any of these signs.

 - If you are 65 or older, use Oxytrol (oxybutynin transdermal system) with care.
 You could have more side effects.

 - Some forms of Oxytrol (oxybutynin transdermal system) may not be for use in all ages of children.
 If you have questions, talk with the doctor.